 2. Update Firmware Regularly

-3. Use the Right Frequency Band
+3. Choose the Correct Frequency Band

 - 2.4 GHz: Better range, slower speed